instant-technologies/chime-sp-extension/README.md

 ![Chime SharePoint Extension](./assets/chime-sharepoint-ss.PNG)

 ## Summary
-This project is a tool to create a SharePoint app (.sppkg file) for your Chime web client.
-This app will enable your end users to start a helpdesk or support conversation directly from your SharePoint sites.
-To learn more about Chime, please visit our website at https://www.addchime.com/index.html.
+This project is supposed to work as a tool to build a Chime web client SharePoint app (.sppkg file).
+Once deployed, this app can help your end users start a conversation with live agents directly from your SharePoint sites.

+Please visit our website at https://www.addchime.com/index.html to learn more about Chime.

 ## Prerequisites
 - NodeJS